Mryan2005/SimplifiedJava/README.md

 # Introduce

-This is a Java library that can help you to write Java code more easily.
+This is a Java Package that can help you to write Java code more easily.

 # Used Package